SUI-Components/sui/packages/sui-react-web-vitals/README.md

 #### Logger

-By default the metrics will be sent using the `timing` metric of the `logger`.
+By default the metrics will be sent using the `timing` method of the `logger`.
 The logger should be provided by the SUI Context.

 ```js
 import withAllContexts from '@s-ui/hoc/lib/withAllContexts'